Structured Multi-Track Accompaniment Arrangement via Style Prior Modelling: Experiment

-To evaluate the system performance more thoroughly, we also conduct a double-blind online survey as subjective evaluation for both tasks.
-Our survey consists of 6 non-cherry-picked sets of generation results for orchestration and arrangement, respectively.
-Each set contains an original piece and 3 orchestration/arrangement samples by our system and corresponding baselines.
-We synthesize each sample using Cakewalk with its default sound font.
+We also conduct a double-blind online survey to test music quality.
+Our survey consists of 5 evaluation sets, each containing an input lead sheet followed by 4 arrangement samples by our method and each baseline.
+Each sample is 24-32 bars long and is synthesized to audio at 90 BPM (\textasciitilde1 minute per sample).
 Both the set order and the sample order in each set are randomized.
-We ask participants to listen and evaluate each sample based on a 5-point scale from 1 (very low) to 5 (very high).
-The evaluation criteria include $\tt{Instrumentation}$ and $\tt{Creativity}$ for orchestration, $\tt{Coherency}$ and $\tt{Naturalness}$ for arrangement, and $\tt{Structure}$ and $\tt{Musicality}$ for both tasks.
-The detailed criteria definitions are provided in Appendix \ref{subject_specs}.
+We request participants to listen to 2 sets and evaluate the musical quality based on a 5-point Likert scale from 1 to 5.
+The evaluation is based on 5 criteria: 1)~\textit{Harmony and Texture Coherency}, 2)~\textit{Long-Term Structure}, 3)~\textit{Naturalness}, 4)~\textit{Creativity}, and 5)~\textit{Overall Musicality}.

-A total of 51 participants (14 female and 37 male) with diverse musical backgrounds have completed our survey.
-We show the mean ratings and standard errors computed by within-subject (repeated-measures) ANOVA \cite{scheffe1999analysis} in Figure \ref{subjective}.
-We see that, except for $\tt{Creativity}$, Q\&A-XL wins Q\&A-vanilla with a good margin based on its prior model for global track function planning.
-The entire AccoMontage-3 system wins both baselines in all criteria.
-Particularly, we report a significant result (p-value $p<0.05$) for $\tt{Instrumentation}$, $\tt{Coherency}$, and $\tt{Naturalness}$.
+A total of 23 participants (8 female and 15 male) with diverse musical backgrounds have completed our survey, with an average completion time of 22 minutes.
+The mean ratings and standard errors, computed by within-subject (repeated-measures) ANOVA~\cite{scheffe1999analysis}, are presented in Figure~\ref{sub_arr}.
+Significant differences are observed across all criteria (p-value $p$ < 0.05).
+Notably, our method outperforms all baselines on each criterion, aligning with the results from the objective evaluation.